Pin

 Choosing Homeschool Planner Supplies

-For my money and use, nothing beats a traditional homeschool planner kept in a three-ring binder.
+For my money and use, nothing beats a simple homeschool planner kept in a three-ring binder.
 I love the ease of use.
 I can print only the planning forms I want and include them, but then it also gives me a place to put other items I don’t want to lose track of.

 Resources to make a traditional homeschool planner: